 Given the remarkable string of armed robberies and acts of violence in such a short period of time, police departments throughout the Midwest set up special units to capture Dillinger.
 Ironically, his eventual arrest was the result of pure luck.
 While hiding out in Tucson, Arizona, Dillinger was caught in a fire that broke out in his hotel.
 Firefighters became suspicious whenthey wereoffereda large sum of money to save two heavy suitcases.
 When they found a small arsenal of guns inside, those involved, including Dillinger, were taken into custody.

 Dillinger was extradited to Indiana and held in what was believed to be an escape-proof jail, with extra guards posted to protect against outside attacks.
 But on March 3, 1934, Dillinger used a fake pistol that he had carved out of wood and painted black to escape.
 For the next several months, Dillinger and his gang went on a bank-robbing spree with the FBI one step behind at all times.
 J. Edgar Hoover, the director of the FBI, reportedly put out an order that agents should shoot Dillinger on sight.
 An immigrant named Anna Sage offered to set the outlaw up if deportation proceedings against her for operating a brothelwere dropped.
-On July 22, 1934, detective Martin Zarkovich shot a man identified by the FBI as Dillinger as he was leaving the Biograph Theater in Chicago, Illinois.
+On this same day—July 22—in 1934, detective Martin Zarkovich shot a man identified by the FBI as Dillinger as he was leaving the Biograph Theater in Chicago, Illinois.

 Some historians believe that the man killed that day was not Dillinger, and that Dillinger may have engineered the setup to drop out of sight.
 If so, he was successful–no further record of Dillinger exists.